-GRADING

-Your performance in the class will depend on three things: homework, midterms, and a final exam.
-All exams are closed-book.
+GRADING: Your performance in the class will depend on how well you do on the homework and four exams (three midterms and a final) all of equal length and weight.
+All exams are closed book.
 The midterm exams are not cumulative, but the final exam is.
-The in-class exam dates are written on the class schedule (see the next page) and are not negotiable.
+The in-class midterm dates are written on the class schedule (see the next page) and are not negotiable.
 However, people may get sick and miss an exam.
-With this in mind, only your best midterm will count towards your grade.
+With this in mind, only your best three exams scores will count towards your grade.
+Also, you need to plan to be here during finals week because the final exam date for this course is also not negotiable.

 Everything you do for this course will be graded on a 100 point scale.
-Your final grade for the course will be the weighted average: $[60\%\times(your best two midterms)]+[30\%\times(the final)]+[10\%\times(homework)]$.
+Your final grade for the course will be the weighted average: $[90\% \times (your best three exams)]+[10\% \times (homework)]$.
 You will receive a numerical and a letter grade on each assignment or test.
 The letter grade will depend on how well you do compared to the rest of the class.
-There is no explicit curve that I will use to determine letter grades; instead, after each assignment or test I will look for natural breaks in the numerical grades to assign letter grades.
+There is no explicit curve used to determine letter grades; instead, after each assignment or test I will look for natural breaks in the numerical grades to assign letter grades.